goof-bug/MinecraftServerStatusDiscordBot/README.md

 # MinecraftServerStatusDiscordBot (MSSB)
-MinecraftServerStatusDiscordBot or MinecraftServerStatusBot or simply MSSB is a simple bot for displaying the player count of a Minecraft server in Discord, setup is super fast and the bot can easily be self hosted.
+MinecraftServerStatusDiscordBot or MinecraftServerStatusBot or simply MSSB is a simple bot for displaying the player count and other things of a Minecraft server in Discord, setup is super fast and the bot can easily be self hosted.

 # Setup
 ## 1. Installation